-A well-known cartel was formed already 1925 in Geneva, when a few very powerful businesses men representing the largest light bulb manufacturers launched a worldwide cartel, the mission to lower the average lifespan of the light bulb to 1000 hrs.
+A well-known cartel was formed already 1925 in Geneva when a few very powerful businesses men representing the largest light bulb manufacturers launched a worldwide cartel, the mission to lower the average lifespan of the light bulb to 1000 hrs.
 However, already then 2500 hrs. lifespan obtained.
 Simultaneously another company produced and applied for patent lasting 100.000 hrs.
-See also planned product obsolescence in the Eco Fashion Dictionary.
+See also planned product obsolescence in the Eco-Fashion Encyclopedia.

 - Glossary of Industrial Organisation Economics and Competition Law, compiled by R. S. Khemani and D. M. Shapiro, commissioned by the Directorate for Financial, Fiscal and Enterprise Affairs, OECD.
 Film documentary The Light Bulb Conspiracy, Pyramids of Waste.